rpaleari/qtrace/README.md

 -----------

 To compile QTrace just use the following commands:

     ./qtrace/configure.sh
     make

+If you get any error about the need to run `make distclean` under the `pixman` directory, just run `make` another time.

 To avoid too many compile-time dependencies, the `qtrace/configure.sh` script compiles QEMU with VNC support only (i.e., no SDL support).
 Thus, after